salsohrab20/AdrianCantrill-DVA-C02/V. IAM, Accounts and AWS Organizations/X. AWS Organizations Demo.md

-# AWS SA C03: AWS Account Structure Creation
+# AWS DVA C02: AWS Account Structure Creation

 In this demo lesson, we create and configure a multi-account structure within AWS Organizations, setting up roles to facilitate cross-account access between a general, production, and development AWS account.
 This structure will serve as the foundation for the remainder of the course.